KosmosInfra/Agoric-node-installer/Readme.md

-# Agoric Node Installer helper
+# Agoric Node Installer Helper

 This is the helper repository for https://validate.agoric.com/ TestNet.
 It contains: